Electronic Documentation (eDoc)

 Business Customer Gateway eDoc Training Series – Postal Wizard and Intelligent Mail for Small Business Tool

 Beginning April 26, 2022, the Postal Service will be hosting bi-weekly webinars on utilizing the Business Customer Gateway (BCG) for electronic documentation (eDoc) and postage statement submission.
 The topics will alternate between using the Postal Wizard (PW) and Intelligent Mail for Small Business Tool (IMsb Tool) applications.
 Learn how to eliminate hard copy postage statements and submit Full-Service mail!
-Join us for the first session on Postal Wizard on Tuesday, April 26, 2022, at 1:00 PM EST.
+Join us for the next session on using the BCG & Postal Wizard on Tuesday, October 11, 2022, at 1:00 PM EST.

 • Meeting URL: https://usps.zoomgov.com/j/1615857192?pwd=dGVJTjlYNEFib2FGNmpJL2luZ2ZlZz09